-Since the beginning of calendar year 2019, \$1.39 million in ADA improvements have been completed and \$12 million (\$30 thousand for FY20) has been awarded.
-Since 2008, MoDOT has completed over \$31 million or 21% towards the correction of the deficient facilities with approximately \$120 million remaining.
-Although this amount is below the 55% target, the districts have projected to invest over \$133 million towards ADA facility improvements over the next five years in the Statewide Transportation Improvement Program.
-That amount is expected to cover transition plan improvements and other ADA needs across the state.
+For the first half of calendar year 2019, \$1.34 million in ADA improvements has been completed and \$12 million (nearly \$15 million for FY19) has been awarded.
+Since 2008, MoDOT has completed over \$31 million or 21 percent toward the correction of the deficient facilities with approximately \$120 million remaining.
+Although this amount is below the 2019 target of 55 percent, the districts have projected to invest over \$133 million towards ADA facility improvements over the next five years in the Statewide Transportation Improvement Program.
+That amount should cover transition plan improvements and other ADA needs across the state.